KE6017 - Development and Disasters

 • MLO 1: Critically evaluate the relationship between development and disasters in their physical environmental, economic, social and political contexts.

-• MLO 2: Critically assess the need for, and identify potential pathways to, new ways of interpreting environment, development and conflict related crises and their management.
+• MLO 2: Critically assess the need for, and identify potential pathways to, new ways of interpreting environment and development related crises and their management.

-• MLO 3: Identify and critique the ways that disasters are being prevented, their impact on people reduced and relief and recovery provided post disaster.
+• MLO 3: Identify and critique the ways that disasters are being prevented and their impact on people reduced.

 Intellectual / Professional skills & abilities:

-• MLO 4: Review and apply critical appraisal of current global crises based on current theoretical, policy and practice endeavours of this field.
+• MLO 4: Review and apply critical appraisal of current crises based on current theoretical, policy and practice endeavours in the field.

 Personal Values Attributes (Global / Cultural awareness, Ethics, Curiosity) (PVA):

-• MLO 5: Demonstrate critical awareness of interrelated development and disaster threats alongside people centred and institutional approaches to disaster reduction, inclusive of humanitarian ethics, rights based approaches, empathy and the need for professionalism in a burgeoning sector.
+• MLO 5: Demonstrate critical awareness of interrelated development and disaster threats alongside people-centred and institutional approaches to disaster reduction in a burgeoning sector.

 How will I be assessed?